anirudhc-git/VHS_Sr2RuO4/README.md

 The notebooks in **Sr2RuO4** are organised by the type of calculations they contain, with the title reflecting that:
 - 1_ARPES_best_fit.nb:
 In this notebook, the Wannierised tight-binding models are loaded and polynomial interpolated with symmetrisation with the help of the functions defined in BandUtilities.
 This generates a ϴ dependent tuneable model that is then fit to ARPES data to obtain 1) overall band renormalisation, 2) Spin orbit strength and 3) Fermi level adjustment.
+The fitting part is done with a C++ program that calls LAPACK and uses OpenMP to parallalise.
+The compilation and execution of the C++ code can be skipped since the results are already stored in **Sr2RuO4/cpp/TuningSolution.dat**
 - 2_HOVHS.nb:
 Using the ϴ dependent model, we examine the tuning and evolution of the higher order Van Hove singularity with ϴ and nematicity and generate the phase diagrams used in the main text.
 - 3_M_point_staggered_chemical_potential.nb: